- Course Descriptions

 The CTIS Department--Computer Technology and Information Systems--is made up of two programs: CAB--Computer Applications for Business, and CIS--Computer Information Systems.
 The coordinator for each of these programs or the department chair can be contacted as indicated below:

-Doris Gronseth, chair of CTIS, coordinator of CAB
+Harold Ogg, chair of CTIS, coordinator of CSC

 Michele Reznick, coordinator of CIS

 Doris Gronseth, coordinator of CAB